LucaMalavolta/PyORBIT/docs/index.md

 # PyORBIT
 ## a code for exoplanet orbital parameters and stellar activity.
 <!---
-## the ultimate tool for exoplanet characterization
+## the ultimate tool for exoplanet characterisation
 --->

 [![GitHub][github-badge]][github-link]
 [![PyPI version fury.io](https://badge.fury.io/py/pyorbit-package.svg)](https://pypi.python.org/pypi/pyprbot-package/)

-``PyORBIT`` is a robust, versatile framework for the characterization of planetary systems.
+``PyORBIT`` is a robust, versatile framework for characterising planetary systems.
-With ``PyORBIT`` you can model light curves, radial velocities, activity indexes, and transit time variations.
+With ``PyORBIT``, you can model light curves, radial velocities, activity indices, and transit-time variations.
 In addition to the exoplanet signature, you can add to your model instrumental systematics and stellar activity, including Gaussian processes regression with a variety of kernels.
 Both Markov Chain Monte-Carlo samplers and Nested Sampling algorithms are supported.
-Different parametrization can be used for orbital parameters, and orbits can be computed using dynamical integration or just non-interacting Keplerians.
+Different parametrisations can be used for orbital parameters, and orbits can be computed using dynamical integration or just non-interacting Keplerians.
 For every parameter in the model, it is possible to set a prior, explore it in linear or logarithmic space, or keep it fixed if necessary.
 Thanks to abstraction, it is virtually possible to implement any physical model you can think of.

-Every information you need to analyze your data is contained in an easy-to-use and portable configuration file in the ``yaml`` format.
+All the information you need to analyse your data is contained in an easy-to-use and portable configuration file in the ``yaml`` format.
 Alternatively, for easy automatization, PyORBIT can be called as a Python function by passing a dictionary instead of a configuration file.